 Where does Izzy fit into the love story?

-While Stede has his work cut out for himself trying to win back Ed, his first mate might not make that easy.
-Having convinced Ed to revert to full Blackbeard form, Izzy’s devotion to Ed’s wild side is something Jenkins says is deeply rooted in its own form of affection.
-And while he agrees with the idea that Con O’Neill’s Izzy is “playing the only human with a bunch of Muppets” there’s certainly menace behind that devotion.
+While Stede has his work cut out for him in making peace with Ed, Izzy might not make that easy, especially after persuading Ed to revert to full Blackbeard form.
+Izzy’s devotion to Ed’s wild side is something Jenkins says is deeply rooted in its own form of affection.
+And while he agrees with the idea that Con O’Neill’s Izzy is “playing the only human with a bunch of Muppets,” there’s certainly menace behind that devotion.

-“I think Izzy’s deeply in love with Blackbeard, and it’s a very dysfunctional kind of love, and he’s like the jilted spouse who’s losing his man to fucking Stede Bonnet, and he can’t believe this is happening,” Jenkins told The Verge in April. “[Con O’Neill] plays an exhausted quality that’s really lovely because this character could just be generically evil, and the way Con plays, it is like, he’s credible.
+“I think Izzy’s deeply in love with Blackbeard, and it’s a very dysfunctional kind of love, and he’s like the jilted spouse who’s losing his man to fucking Stede Bonnet, and he can’t believe this is happening,” Jenkins told The Verge in April 2022. “[Con O’Neill] plays an exhausted quality that’s really lovely because this character could just be generically evil, and the way Con plays it is like, he’s credible.
 I believe that he can do some damage if he wanted to.”

 Is Our Flag Means Death season 2 based on the true pirates’ story?